Jatin4224/Epics-Project-Jobsearch/README.md

 NGO Regulated:

-1. NGOs and related organizations can create their profile and post job openings on the JanSewa website.
+1. NGOs and related organizations can create their profile and post job openings on the JobSewa website.
 2. The website will send job opening message notifications to workers who have registered with the website.
 3. NGOs and related organizations can edit and delete their profiles on the website as needed.